Easy Homemade Sourdough

 After that, I shape the dough by spreading it out into a rectangle, folding each side over onto itself, rolling it up and pinching the ends together.

-Top tips for perfect sourdough
+Top tips for perfect homemade sourdough

 The success of your sourdough really depends on how good your starter is.

-A homemade starter can take a good 6 months or more to mature enough to make good sourdough with.
+I recommend buying a starter if you can as it is all active and ready to go, whereas a homemade starter can take a good 6 months or more to mature enough to make good sourdough with.

+Also consider using a sourdough starter kit.
 It helps you to gauge how much your starter grows after being fed.
 That said, any jar with an airtight lid will work fine.
-Ideally, add an elastic band around it so that you can see how much it grows.
+Ideally, add an elastic band around your starter jar with the top of the band level with the starter inside so that you can see how far it grows after feeding.

 Use high-protein flour

-High-protein bread flour helps the dough with elasticity and structure, and ensures your sourdough rises well.
 A flour with 12-14 grams of protein is ideal.
 I use Allinson's Very Strong White Bread Flour mixed with store-brand strong white bread flour.

 Use bread slings

-Bread slings (picture above) are much better to use than just greaseproof paper (baking parchment) because they are tolerate the very high temperature that sourdough has to be baked at.
+Bread slings (picture above) are much better to use than just greaseproof paper (baking parchment) because they tolerate the very high temperature that sourdough has to be baked at.

 Cold proofing

-Use loaf tins, not a Dutch oven
+Use a lidded roaster tin, not a Dutch oven

 Storage